 If you are not allowed to continue because you do not have appropriate gear as defined above, your full tuition will be forfeited.

 If you are under 18 years of age, a waiver must be signed by your parent or guardian.
 Your parent or guardian can stop by the Idaho STAR main offices in Boise and sign paperwork before class, OR they may come to the beginning of class to sign the necessary paperwork.
 Another option is for you to print the waiver and have your parent or guardian take both pages to be notarized prior to the class, then bring the notarized waiver to class with you.
 You will not be allowed to ride in the course until the Instructor has an acceptable waiver on file.
 If you are not allowed to continue for this reason, your full tuition will be forfeited.

 eRider® Course Availability

 eRider® is not offered at every Idaho STAR training location.
-To view course dates, times and to register for eRider® Basic II, click here.
+To view course dates, times and to register for eRider® Intermediate, click here.